My Unhealthy Obsession with Bob Dylan's Christmas Lights

-The single string of festive lights hung up at one of Bob Dylan's many homes has transfixed me for years.
+The string of festive lights hung up at one of Bob Dylan's many homes has transfixed me for years.
+I have strived to find a deeper meaning behind this haunting image.

 I have mixed feelings about Christmas decorations.
 Often, I like them.
 Rarely do I find them inspiring.